pokergeist/Arduino-libs/README.md

 ### AsyncTimer2

-This is a fork of Luis Llamas' [AsyncTimerLib](https://github.com/luisllamasbinaburo/Arduino-AsyncTimer).
+This is a clone of Luis Llamas' [AsyncTimerLib](https://github.com/luisllamasbinaburo/Arduino-AsyncTimer).

-This library lets you configure timers and callbacks and optional parameters.
+This library lets you configure timers and callbacks with an optional parameter.
 Each time through loop() check your timers.
 There are a number of good features and options.
 AsyncTimerLib may be documented better.
 I use it for concurrent I2C and Serial message processing, blinking LEDs, mode switch timing, and sensor monitoring in one project alone.
 Handy stuff.

-I tinkered with the constructors and default parameters to suit me, probably renamed a few things - it's been a while.
+I tinkered with the constructors and default parameters to suit me, added an option to return an int parameter to a callback, and probably renamed a few things.